marcorussi/nrf51_multi_nus_central/README.md

 - **configuration mode**: the module parses received data for detecting an eventual valid command and then executes it if found;
 - **data mode**: any received data are sent through the last indexed device with an established connection.

+For easily detecting an end of string in the firmware and on the host side, **commands and data must be terminated by "." character in order to be managed by the module according to current mode.
+Similarly, all responses are terminated by the same "." character.**.

 In configuration mode the following commands are valid:
 - "AT+SCAN+": start a scan of devices with UUID service.
 Responses:
   - "OK.": scan started successfully.
 - "AT+SCAN-": stop an eventual ongoing scan.
 Responses:
-  - "OK-*n*": scan stopped successfully.
+  - "OK-*n*.": scan stopped successfully.
 The *n* value represents the number of found devices with UUID service.
 - "AT+FOUND=*i*": get address and name of found device at index *i*.
 The index *i* must be between 0 and *n*-1 (number of found devices menus 1) previously obtained by AT+SCAN- command.
 Responses:
   - "OK-*address*-*name*.": a valid device index has been requested.
 The *address* field is the 12 characters bluetooth address and the *name* field is the device name.
 If name was not found then *name* field is substituted by "Unknown" string;
   - "ERROR.": a not valid index has been requested.
 This means that 0 devices have been found or requested index is greater than *n*-1 (number of found devices menus 1).